hjaox/be-nc-news/README.md

 SOURCE CODE:
     To make a local copy of the repository:
-        -On your terminal, got to your desired folder to make a copy of the repository and type `git clone https://github.com/hjaox/be-nc-news.git`.
+        -On your terminal, go to your desired folder to make a copy of the repository and type `git clone https://github.com/hjaox/be-nc-news.git`.
 This will make a clone of the repository.

     Requirements:
         Certain dependencies and devDependencies must be installed to be able to run the the code smoothly.